dyhes/zulip/docs/production/troubleshooting.md

 ### Checking status with `supervisorctl status`

-You can check if the Zulip application is running using:
+You can check if the Aloha application is running using:

 ```bash
 supervisorctl status